 But how do you find out what might be available to you?
 And at which school?
 And how much might you get?
 And for how long?
 And would it cover just the tuition or might it stretch to boarding fees and even instrumental fees or help on school trips?
 And what might be the procedure for the means-testing or the auditioning or the academic testing if you are to have a chance of such assistance?
 And are there really such things as State Boarding Schools where you only have to pay boarding fees?

 These are serious and very important questions.
-Frustratingly, most schools do not make it easy to get answers.
-Often, the information on their websites is hazy and unhelpful and you have no option but to call up and, perhaps, tell more about yourselves than you feel ready to with so little information.
+Frustratingly, many schools do not make it easy to get answers.
+Sometimes, there is very little information on their websites and you have no option but to call up and, perhaps, tell more about yourselves than you feel ready to with so little information.

 We should be able to give you a rough idea of what your income needs to be to qualify for bursarial help of some kind.
 We can also advise you on how to approach a school and when.
 We will be able to explain to you how a scholarship might be topped up by a bursary and answer any other questions you may have.
 We also know of odd and unusual awards eg for skills in eg chess, dance, golf or for the children of clergy, sailors or children whose parent has died.
 We even know of one for vegetarians!